Categories

 • 1 teaspoon of brown sugar (optional)

-Tip: prepare tea sachets at home using food-safe gauze and ribbons to gift to your guests during the holidays.
+Tip: Prepare homemade tea bags with food-safe gauze and ribbons to gift your guests during the holidays.

 Tips for a special touch

-• Homemade spices: toast the spices lightly to enhance their aromas.
+Homemade spices: lightly toast the spices to enhance their aroma.

-• Drink decorations: use cinnamon sticks, dried orange slices, or star anise to decorate your mugs.
+Beverage decorations: use cinnamon sticks, dried orange slices, or star anise to decorate cups.

 Homemade Christmas hot drinks are not only delicious but also a way to create moments of sharing and joy.

-With these recipes, you can bring the magic of Christmas into your kitchen and warm up your festivities with authentic and rich aromas of tradition.
+With these recipes, you can bring the magic of Christmas into your kitchen and warm up your holidays with authentic aromas rich in tradition.

-All that’s left is to light up your tree, play some Christmas music, and enjoy a steaming cup.
+Now all that’s left is to turn on the Christmas tree lights, put on some festive music, and enjoy a steaming cup.

 LC